Diarrhoea During Pregnancy: Causes, Treatment, and Prevention

 - Drink ginger tea because it has antispasmodic properties that may help relieve the symptoms of diarrhoea by reducing stomach spasms and the gases from the fermented material that cause frequent, watery stools.
-For this, you just need to boil some ginger and tea in water and allow it to stand for 10 to 15 minutes.
+Boil some ginger and tea in water and allow it to stand for 10 to 15 minutes.
 Strain and then consume with sugar or honey.

 - You can also try drinking three to four tablespoons of honey in a glass of lukewarm water.
 The antioxidant and antibacterial properties found in honey’s enzymes and amino acids help boost the immune system.

-- Lemon is a liver stimulant that helps in controlling irritable bowel movement and provides relief from diarrhoea.
-You can consume a mixture of lemon juice, one-fourth teaspoon of crushed black pepper, and half a teaspoon of ginger powder two times a day
+- Lemon is a liver stimulant that helps control irritable bowel movements and provides relief from diarrhoea.
+You can consume a mixture of lemon juice, one-fourth teaspoon of crushed black pepper, and half a teaspoon of ginger powder two times a day.

 - You can also add peppermint extract to half a cup of water and drink it twice or thrice a day.
-The volatile oils in peppermint have been known to sooth irritable bowel syndrome, with their calming and numbing effects.
+The volatile oils in peppermint have been known to soothe irritable bowel syndrome with their calming and numbing effects.

-- Psyllium husk is said to be effective, as it reduces the frequency and severity of diarrhoea.
-It is an anti-diarrhoeal, which means it absorbs the water content from intestines and helps in managing diarrhoea.
+- Psyllium husk is said to be effective as it reduces the frequency and severity of diarrhoea.
+It is an anti-diarrhoeal, which means it absorbs the water content from intestines and helps manage diarrhoea.